namoopsoo/learn-citibike/notes/2020-08-17-bundle-glue.md

 #### Ok so what is missing?
 * What the top model per above, is `i=1187`
 * make an end to end predict script using these bundles
-* and make a bundle that includes both preproc plus model bundle
+* and make a bundle that includes both preproc plus model bundle plus the station bundle